orichardson/lir/README.md

 Update this section to index your work!

  * `code/inc-grad.py` --- a prototype for taking gradients for inconsistency.
+ See [inconsistency-gradient.md](inconsistency-gradient.md) for details of this important preliminary step of the project.

 In general: prototypes and general functions that might ideally be integrated into the pdg repository start in `/code`.
 Once they are stable, we can merge them into the `pdg` submodule.
 Experiments and applications should go in their appropriate sub-folders.